-Mogensen enjoys blogging about space exploration and his astronaut training activities in Danish at videnskab.dk/profil/andreas-mogensen.
+Andreas blogs about space exploration and his astronaut training activities in Danish at videnskab.dk/profil/andreas-mogensen.

-Mogensen began his professional career as an engineer at Schlumberger Oilfield Services, where he worked as a drilling services engineer from 2000 to 2001.
-He was stationed in the Republic of Congo and the Republic of Angola for the duration of his employment, working primarily on offshore oil rigs.
+Andreas began his professional career as an engineer at Schlumberger Oilfield Services, where he worked as a drilling services engineer from 2000 to 2001.
+He was stationed in the Republic of Congo and the Republic of Angola working on offshore oil rigs.

-In addition to his ongoing training activities, Mogensen is working on the ESA lunar lander program at ESTEC, where he is involved with the design of the guidance, navigation, and control system for precision landing.
+In addition to his training activities, Andreas worked for ESA on the Lunar Lander programme at ESTEC, the Netherlands where he was involved in the design of the guidance, navigation and control system for precision landing.

 Andreas is a qualified Eurocom at the Columbus Control Centre in Munich, where he communicates with the astronauts on the International Space Station.